AndreasPK/ghc/docs/users_guide/using-optimisation.rst

     This is mostly done during Cmm passes.
 However this can miss corner cases.
 So at -O2 we run the pass again at the asm stage to catch these.

+.. ghc-flag:: -fnew-blocklayout
+    :shortdesc: Use the new experimental block layout algorithm.
+    :type: dynamic
+    :reverse: -fno-new-blocklayout
+    :category:

+    :default: off

+    The new algorithm considers all outgoing edges of a basic blocks for code layout instead of only a single edge.
+It also applies simple heuristics to assign priorities if there are multiple edges.

+    This is expected to improve performance on average.
+In case of performance regressions please open a ticket.

 .. ghc-flag:: -fcpr-anal
     :shortdesc: Turn on CPR analysis in the demand analyser.
 Implied by :ghc-flag:`-O`.